 B.Sc.(Hons.)’69, M.Sc.’95 (London); Fellow of the Canadian Institute of Actuaries since 1973; completed the Institute of Corporate Directors (ICD) Directors Education Program in May 2007 (UofT); became an Institute-certified Director (ICD.D) in July, 2007.
 Before retiring was a consulting actuary at Eckler Ltd., where he consulted primarily on the design and funding of pension plans with special expertise in the areas of mergers and acquisitions and executive retirement arrangements.
 National Board of Directors of the Canadian Cancer Society (1989-92); National Board of the CNIB (1997-2001); Chair of the CNIB National Audit Committee (2005-2009); Vice-Chair of the McMichael Canadian Art Foundation Board (2006-2012); and was on the Board of Eckler (2002-07).
+Received Queen Elizabeth II Diamond Jubilee Medal in 2012.
 Appointed by the Board - current term to 2016.

 A.R.C.T.
 (Toronto) ’04, B.Com.’07, B.A.’07, M.B.A.’11 (Harvard).
-McKinsey Consultant; formerly at Morgan Stanley, Monitor Group and P&G. Advised senior policy makers, politicians and corporate executives across multiple sectors.
-Presently serve on several non-profit arts, education and microfinance boards in Canada, the U.S. and Burkina Faso.
-Formerly Co-Head of Harvard Business School’s Board Fellows program and Canadian delegate, 37th St. Gallen Symposium (Switzerland).
+McKinsey Engagement Manager; formerly at Morgan Stanley, Monitor Group and P&G. Advised senior policy makers, politicians and corporate executives across multiple sectors.
+Presently Vice Chair of Youth Empowering Parents; Director & Treasurer of Bright Futures of Burkina Faso.
+Formerly head of Harvard Business School’s Board Fellows program and Canadian delegate, 37th St. Gallen Symposium (Switzerland).
 At Queen’s: President of the Queen’s Student Opera Company; Chair of the Peer Judicial Boards; Managing Editor of the Queen’s International Observer; Editor-in-Chief of COMMotion; Queen’s Commerce Society Treasurer and Board Member.
 Elected by the University Council to the Board of Trustees - current term to 2014.
 Current term on University Council to 2016.

 B.A.
 (Hons.) ’85, LL.B. ’88; Head of Securities Litigation, Gowlings LLP since 2008; Repeatedly recognized as “Best Lawyer” in Canada (Securities); Deputy Director of Enforcement and Chief Litigation Counsel, Ontario Securities Commission (2003 – 2008); Vice-Chair, Litigation Department, Fasken Martineau DuMoulin LLP, Toronto (1990 – 2003); first woman rector (1986 – 1988); Vice-President, (University Affairs) of the AMS (1984 – 1985); past part-time faculty of Osgoode Law School and Faculty of Law at Queen’s in Trial Practice Skills.
 Elected by the Board – current term to 2014.

-B.A.(Hons)’73, Fellow - the Cdn Securities Inst., C.F.A.’87; TD Bank Financial Group: President, TD Asset Management 2002- 2010 and Senior Vice President 1997-2010, Vice President 1993-97, Assistant General Manager 1992-93, Manager 1990-92.
-Member of the Board, Ontario Teachers’ Pension Plan Board and TD Asset Management.
-Member, Toronto Society of Financial Analysts; Appointed Chair of the Board, Queen’s University, June 2012; Member of the Board, Perimeter Institute, and Greenwood College School; Former Member of the Board, Canadian Coalition for Good Governance, Investment Counsel Association of Canada, UNICEF Canada, Shaw Festival and Canstage; Past President of the Ticker Club.
-Honoured as a recipient of the Ontario Volunteer Award and by The Women’s Executive Network (WXN) in 2004 as one of Canada’s Most Powerful Women: Top 100TM in their Trailblazer category; Former Chair, Fieldstone Day School Parents’ Association.
-Member of Caledon Ski Club, The Ticker Club, the Badminton & Racquet Club, The Toronto Golf Club.
+B.A.(Hons)’73, Fellow - the Cdn Securities Inst., C.F.A.’87 and ICD.D; TD Bank Financial Group: President, TD Asset Management 2002- 2010 and Senior Vice President 1997-2010, Vice President 1993-97, Assistant General Manager 1992-93, Manager 1990-92.
+Member of the Board, Ontario Teachers’ Pension Plan, TD Asset Management, USA Funds Inc. and First National Financial Corporation.
+Member, Toronto Society of Financial Analysts and the CFA Institute; Appointed Chair of the Board, Queen’s University, June 2012; Member of the Board, Perimeter Institute, and Greenwood College School; Former Member of the Board, Canadian Coalition for Good Governance, Investment Counsel Association of Canada, UNICEF Canada, Shaw Festival and Canstage; Past President of the Ticker Club.
+Honoured as a recipient of the Ontario Volunteer Award; by The Women’s Executive Network (WXN) in 2004 as one of Canada’s Most Powerful Women: Top 100™ in their Trailblazer category and Queen Elizabeth II Diamond Jubilee Medal in 2012.
 Elected by the Board - current term to 2016.

 B.Sc.(Eng.)'84, Ph.D.'98, CFA.
 Don leads the CPP Investment Board's overall investment strategy across all public and private markets.
-He started his career at Burns Fry Ltd and Goldman Sachs & Co.
+He started his career at Burns Fry Ltd. and Goldman Sachs & Co.
 Prior to developing an interest in finance, Don worked for Schlumberger in China and trained as a pilot in the Canadian Armed Forces.
-Part-time, he is currently an Adjunct Professor of Finance and Chair of the International Centre for Pension Management at the University of Toronto's Rotman School of Management.
+Part-time, he is currently Adjunct Professor of Finance and Chair of the International Centre for Pension Management at the University of Toronto's Rotman School of Management.
+He also serves on a variety of international advisory committees (OECD, IIF, IMF).
 At Queen’s Don was President of the Graduate Students’ Society and a Big Brother.
 Elected by the Board - current term to 2016.

-B.Com. ’83; President and C.E.O, BNP Paribas (Canada).
-Mr. Speal’s business career in New York and Canada has focused on corporate and investment banking and commodity derivatives.
-President and C.E.O., of Paribas Bank of Canada from 1996 to 2000.
-Prior to 1997 he was the global head of commodity derivatives for Banque Paribas based out of New York and Managing Director of R.P.
-Urfer & Co., a NY-based investment banking boutique.
-In addition, Mr. Speal is formerly a member of the Board of Directors of InterOil Corporation, a publicly listed Canadian energy company with operations in Papua New Guinea.
-Son of better-known alumni George Speal (B.Com. ’54); husband of better-known alumni Sue Rooks (B.Com. ’84), Mr. Speal is originally from Kingston and now resides in Toronto.
+B.Com. ’83.
+Mr. Speal’s business career in New York and Canada has focused on corporate and investment banking and related derivatives.
+BNP Paribas, Managing Director, Head of Global Equity and Commodity Derivatives 2010 to present.
+Head of Structured Finance, 2008-2010.
+President and C.E.O. of BNP Paribas Canada from 2005 to 2008.
+In addition, Mr. Speal is formerly a member of the Board of Directors of InterOil Corporation, an NYSE publicly listed Canadian energy company with operations in Papua New Guinea.
 Elected by the Board - current term to 2016.

 B.A.'88, E.M.B.A.'96.
 CEO of leading national public relations firm.
 Expertise in reputation management & non-profit governance.
+Chair, External Relations & Development Committee, Queen’s Board of Trustees.
 Lecturer & advisor, Queen’s School of Business, 1996-date.
 Reunion coordinator, 1997-2006.
 Internal Affairs Commissioner, member of ASUS Assembly, 1986-87.
 Sports Editor, Queen's Journal, 1985-86.
 Former Senior Advisor to Canadian Minister of Foreign Affairs.
 Governor, North York General Hospital, 2001-11.
-Co-Chair, Social Venture Partners Toronto.
+Chair, Social Venture Partners Toronto, 2010-2013.
 Chair, Churchill Society for Advancement of Parliamentary Democracy, 2004-07.
 Leader, Scouts Canada, 2000-date.
 Chair, Global Alliance for PR & Communication Management.
-Communications Advisory Committee, Ontario Trillium Foundation.
 Fellow, Canadian Public Relations Society.
 Elected by the University Council to the Board of Trustees - current term to 2014.
-Ex Officio member on University Council to 2014.